 Paintball Minimum Age Reduction

 Changes include the much-anticipated reduction in the paintball minimum age in NSW from 16 years down to 12 years.
 This brings NSW more in line with the majority of the world with the US, UK, New Zealand, Europe and Canada all having an age limit of 10 years; and other Australian states like South Australia (10 years) and Western Australia (12 years).
 Families will now have a fun and inclusive activity to enjoy together in the great outdoors.
-Bonding, adrenaline, team work and physical activity all rolled into one action-packed and exciting day.
+Bonding, adrenaline, team work and physical activity all rolled into one action-packed and exciting session.

 Change Has Arrived